ajmachado/FlightSurety/README.md

 1. The first airline is registered and funded by default in the App.
 You can fund the rest of the airlines in the 'Airline Section'.

 2. In the passenger section you can
     1. Purchase flight Insurance by selecting the flight from the dropdown.

-    2. Check flight status.
-An Insurance payout is processed by the App if the flight is delayed due to the Airline's fault.
+    2. Check flight status and claim Insurance.
     3. Check Insurance credit issued by the App.
     4. Check the account balance.
     5. Withdraw the Insurance credits.

 ## Deploy

 To build dapp for prod:
 `npm run dapp:prod`

 Deploy the contents of the ./dapp folder